 In short, it is not illegal to place sports wagers online in Canada, as long as the website you’re betting on is operated from within the country or province and holds a valid online gambling license issued by the federal government.
 Also, depending on the type of gambling and your current location, the minimum legal betting age can be either 18 or 19.

-The laws about accessing and betting on offshore sites are murky and don’t clearly state whether pursuing this activity is legal or not.
+The laws about accessing and betting on offshore sites are murky and don’t clearly state whether pursuing this activity is legal.
 Nevertheless, there have been no persecutions or arrests made due to illegal offshore betting in Canada to date.

 Our Top Recommended Sportsbooks Legal Betting Sites